HorstBaerbel/res2h/README.md

 - -c Use .c files and arrays for storing the data definitions, else uses .cpp files and std::vector/std::map.
 - -h <headerfile> Puts all declarations in the file "headerfile" using "extern" and includes that header file in the source files.
 - -u <sourcefile> Create utility functions and arrays in a .c/.cpp file.
 Only makes sense in combination with -h.
+- -1 Combine all converted files into one big .c/.cpp file (use together with -u).
 - -b Compile binary archive outfile containing all infile(s).
 For reading in your software include res2hinterface.h/.c/.cpp (depending on -c) and consult the docs.
 - -a Append infile to outfile.
 Can be used to append an archive to an executable.
 - -v Be verbose.